uclid-org/tool_paper_artifact/README.md

 ### Setup

 First run the script `compile_delphi.sh`.
-This script recompiles Delphi and it's dependencies for this docker container.
+This script recompiles Delphi and its dependencies for this docker container.

 The tool paper examples can then be reproduced using the prebuilt binaries.